jonriddick/bamazon/README.md

-# bamazon
-bamazon is apparently a knock off of Amazon :)

 # BAMAZON

 This is an Amazon-like storefront with MySQL.
 The app takes in orders from customers and depletes stock from the store's inventory.
 As a bonus task, you can program your app to track product sales across your store's departments and then provide a summary of the highest-grossing departments in the store.